Daniel LaPlante

 Daniel J. LaPlante (born May 15, 1970) is an American convicted murderer serving multiple life sentences for the 1987 murders of Priscilla Gustafson and her two children in Townsend, Massachusetts.
+Prior to this, he was on the run for his 1986 home invasion where he hid inside the walls of the Bowen family home in Pepperell, Massachusetts for over a year.

 Early life

+LaPlante was born on May 15, 1970, in Townsend, Massachusetts.
+His parents divorced when he was young and his mother became a single parent.
+She later remarried and had two more sons.